Fair Hiring Guide

 Reference Check Form

-You can also find a generic .pdf version of a Reference Check Form in our Forms Library
+You can also find a generic .pdf version of a Reference Check Form in our Forms Library.

 Checking References

 Always check more than one reference before the final decision is made about a candidate, including candidates internal to UC Santa Cruz.
 Speaking with a candidate’s former supervisors is especially important.
-The Recruitment Document Suite now includes the reference check form and instructions.

 Reference checks are a critical part of the selection process and can provide information about a candidate’s past performance, which is the best predictor of future success.
 In addition, employers can be found liable for negligent hiring when an employee with a history of violence or other serious problems is hired without having completed a reasonably thorough reference check.